 It can be difficult as a parent, family member or close friend to determine whether or not your teen or loved one’s substance use requires professional help.
 Some of the behaviors that come with problematic substance use–such as acting withdrawn, frequently tired or depressed, or hostile–can also be common during adolescence or could indicate a mental health disorder.
 To help in this process, the Partnership for Drug-Free Kids has compiled a comprehensive list of warning signs of substance use.
 These signs include:

 Are you wondering if your teen is ‘just experimenting?’
 Go to the Partnership for Drug Free Kids for guidance on how and when to take action.
-There are also online screening tools available through the MA Substance Use Helpline website to help determine if your loved one’s substance use has become problematic.
+There are also online screening tools available through the National Institutes of Health (NIH) website to help determine if your loved one’s substance use has become problematic.

 And remember: There is no one type of person who becomes addicted.